facebookarchive/duckling_old/README.md

 ```

 Each test group is described by one or more strings and a function.
-To run the group Picsou will take each string one by one, analyze it, a call the function on the output.
+To run the group Duckling will take each string one by one, analyze it, a call the function on the output.
 The test passes if the function returns true (or a truthy value).

 For instance, to test that “0”, “naught” and "zero" will all produce the output `{:dim :number :value 0}`, we can use: